All Products

 Step 1: Grant permissions to Account B

-1. Use Account A to create a RAM role whose trusted entity is an Alibaba Cloud account.
-In this example, the RAM role arms-admin is created.
-Configure Account B as the trusted entity.
+1. Use Account A to create a RAM role for a trusted Alibaba Cloud account.
+For this example, name the role arms-admin.
+Select Account B as the trusted account.

-3. Create a RAM user for Account B.
+3. Create a RAM user in Account B.

 For more information, see Create a RAM user.